faenrandir/a_careful_examination/documents/womens_issues/women_subordinate_to_men.md

+---
-# Subordination of women to men in the LDS Church
+title: "Subordination of women to men in the LDS Church"
+permalink: /subordination-of-women-to-men-in-the-lds-church/
+doctype: snippet
+layout: page
+---

 In many ways, women in the LDS Church are subordinate to men.
 A few formal and informal examples follow.